-Connor Drake, MPA is a Program Project Leader at the Center for Research on Personalized Health Care.
-His research experiences include evaluating innovations in primary care, investigating group-based models of care, and implementing evidence based interventions into clinical and community settings.
-Prior to arriving at Duke he worked on quality improvement projects and implementation of meaningful use of the electronic health record at UNC Health Care, economic research and policy analysis at the North Carolina Department of Commerce, and served as a Legislative Aid to Congressman David Price during the national health care reform debate.
-He received his Masters in Public Administration from North Carolina State University, with a focus in Health Policy and Management through inter institutional studies at the University of North Carolina Gillings School of Public Health.
-He is interested in strategies to engage patients to in their health and health care to enable disease prevention and health promotion.
-His current work investigates the effectiveness of patient centered and integrative models of care to manage type II diabetes and other common chronic conditions.
+Connor Drake, MPA is a Research Program Leader at the Center for Research on Personalized Health Care at Duke University and a Health Policy and Management PhD candidate at the UNC Gillings School of Global Public Health with a focus on implementation science.
+His research experiences include evaluating innovations in primary care, investigating group-based models of care, and implementing evidence-based interventions into clinical and community settings.
+Prior to arriving at Duke, he worked on quality improvement projects and implementation of meaningful use of the electronic health record at UNC Health Care, economic research and policy analysis at the North Carolina Department of Commerce, and served as a Legislative Aid to Congressman David Price during the national health care reform debate.
+His research interests are focused on population health management, implementation of evidence-based interventions, and clinical care redesign to engage patients in their health and health care decision making.

 Caroline Meade is a Clinical Research Coordinator at the Center for Research on Personalized Health Care.
 She graduated from Duke University in 2015 with a B.S. in Biology and minors in Psychology and Global Health.
-As an intern at the Center during the spring of 2015, Caroline worked to develop patient education and personalized health planning materials for patient and provider use in clinical interactions.
-She began working full time for the Center in the summer of 2015.
+Caroline started working at the Center as an intern during the spring of her senior year at Duke, and has been with us since then.
 Prior to work with the Center, Caroline interned at the Genetic Alliance, a nonprofit advocacy organization that works at the intersection of genetics and health.

 At the Center, Caroline coordinates clinical research studies and grant-writing efforts, contributes to scholarly manuscripts, and manages the internship program.
-Caroline’s research interests are related to leveraging group-based models of care within healthcare systems, and enhancing patient engagement for self-management of chronic disease through personalized health planning.
-She believes that personalized goal setting for early development of healthy behaviors can be both empowering and life-changing.
+Caroline’s interests are related to leveraging group-based models of care within healthcare systems, and enhancing patient engagement for self-management of chronic disease through health planning.
+She will matriculate at Emory University’s Rollins School of Public Health in Fall 2017 to begin working towards her MPH in Health Policy & Management.
 To read Caroline’s blog posts about personalized health care, click here.

 Cindy Mitchell provides administrative support to the Center for Research on Personalized Health Care, managing day to day activities including schedules, finances, and human resources.
 Cindy brings over 30 years of administrative experience in the health care and insurance industries to her work at the Center.